They will mark a partial return to the Night Tube service.

 In recent months, pressure has mounted on Mayor Sadiq Khan and London legislators to bring back the service, which saw five underground services (as well as parts of the Overground line) run all through the night.

-Now, the Mayor has revealed that two Night Tube routes will return on November 27: the Central and Victoria Lines.
+Back in October, the Mayor has revealed that two Night Tube routes would return on November 27: the Central and Victoria Lines.
 Once they reopen, it will mark 19 months since they were last in use.
 The service operates from around 12:30am on both lines until the morning on Fridays and Saturdays when the day’s service begins.
 There is no news on when the remaining former Night Tube lines (Jubilee, Northern, Piccadilly and parts of the London Overground) will return.

 Mayor Sadiq Khan said: “The reason why I was so keen to be the first Mayor in London’s history to start the Night Tube in 2016 and to restart it now, after the Covid pause, is because I know how important this is to London’s thriving night-time economy, to London’s recovery and to the confidence and safety of everyone travelling home at night, particularly women and girls.
 I am determined to make our city as safe as possible for all Londoners.